By MIA Professional Practices and Technical

 Data Gaps and Credibility Risks

 Data availability and reliability remain among the most significant constraints.
-Disclosures are inconsistent, private company data is limited and emerging sectors lack robust comparables.
+Disclosures are inconsistent, private company data is limited and emerging sectors and industries lack robust comparables.

 – Roger Loh Kit Seng, Director, Financial Advisory, Forvis Mazars in Malaysia